 FAQ: Monstera Adansonii

 How often should I water monstera adansonii?
 Every seven to ten days during spring and summer is a reasonable starting point, but the real answer depends on your home.
 Check the soil before you water: push your finger an inch into the top layer.
-If it’s still damp, wait.
-If it’s dry, water thoroughly until it drains from the bottom.
-Adjust based on the season, your pot size, and how much light she’s getting.
+If it is still damp, wait.
+If it is dry, water thoroughly until it drains from the bottom.
+Adjust based on the season, your pot size, and how much light the plant is getting.

 Why does my monstera adansonii have no holes in its leaves?
-New leaves come out without fenestrations when the plant isn’t getting enough light.
+New leaves come out without fenestrations when the plant is not getting enough light.
 The holes develop as the plant matures and as light levels increase.
-If her newest leaves are plain and oval-shaped, move her closer to a window or add a grow light.
+If the newest leaves are plain and oval-shaped, move the plant closer to a window or add a grow light.
 Very young cuttings also produce unfenestrated leaves at first regardless of light, which is normal.

 Can monstera adansonii grow in low light?
-She can survive in lower light, but she won’t thrive.
+It can survive in lower light, but it will not thrive.
 Growth slows significantly, new leaves come out smaller and without fenestrations, and the overall plant looks sparse.
 If your space is genuinely dim, a grow light for a few hours a day makes a real difference.

 Why are the tips of my monstera adansonii leaves turning brown?
-Brown, crispy leaf tips almost always point to low humidity.
-She comes from a humid rainforest environment and notices when indoor air is dry, especially during winter when heating runs constantly.
-A pebble tray with water beneath the pot, grouping her with other plants, or a small humidifier nearby will help.
-Less commonly, brown tips can result from tap water with high fluoride or chloride content; if that’s a concern, letting tap water sit overnight or switching to filtered water sometimes helps.
+Brown, crispy leaf tips usually point to low humidity, inconsistent watering, or dry indoor air during winter heating season.
+A pebble tray with water beneath the pot, grouping the plant with other plants, or a small humidifier nearby will help.
+Less commonly, brown tips can result from tap water with high fluoride or chloride content; if that is a concern, letting tap water sit overnight or switching to filtered water sometimes helps.

 How do I make my monstera adansonii grow faster?
 The biggest levers are light, humidity, and consistent watering.
 More bright indirect light, humidity close to 60%, and a balanced fertilizer during the growing season will push faster growth than almost anything else.
 A moss pole to climb also encourages larger leaves and more vigorous growth.
 Don’t be tempted to overfertilize; that tends to cause more problems than it solves.